-- 3.1 To increase the knowledge, especially among young people, of the availability of emergency contraception and contraception from pharmacies. - 3.2 To improve access to emergency contraception and sexual health advice. - 3.3 To increase the use of EC by women who have had unprotected sex and help contribute to a reduction in the number of unplanned pregnancies in the client group. - 3.4 To refer clients, especially those from hard to reach groups, into mainstream contraceptive services.

-3.5 To increase the knowledge of risks associated with Sexual Transmitted Infections (STIs).

-- 3.6 To refer clients who may have been at risk of STIs to an appropriate service. - 3.7 To strengthen the local network of contraceptive and sexual health services to help ensure easy and swift access to advice.
+- 3.1 To increase the knowledge, especially among young people, of the availability of emergency contraception and contraception from pharmacies. - 3.2 To improve access to emergency contraception and sexual health advice. - 3.3 To increase the use of EC by women who have had unprotected sex and help contribute to a reduction in the number of unplanned pregnancies in the client group. - 3.4 To refer clients into mainstream contraceptive services if required. - 3.5 To increase the knowledge of risks associated with Sexual Transmitted Infections (STIs). - 3.6 To refer clients who may have been at risk of STIs to an appropriate service. - 3.7 To strengthen the local network of contraceptive and sexual health services to help ensure easy and swift access to advice.